marc9323/gdx-map/README.md

 We can't precalculate the byte array size because most providers use the JPEG format, with sizes mostly ranging anywhere from 0.5 to 10kilobytes, so provided implementations allocate a new byte array for every implementation.
 But we also have some hidden guests that don't show up in the heap.
 Each tile holds a texture, so keep in mind that **it has to be disposed**.
 One could inventing some clever gc based mechanism... but one of the libgdx founders told me that native resources should generally have a well defined life cycle.
-The *LimitedBoundsEjectMemoryPersistence* can be used to **dispose invisible tiles** when the underlaying map size reaches a given size.
+The *LimitedBoundsEjectMemoryPersistence* can be used to **dispose invisible tiles** when the amount of cached tiles reaches a certain size.
 The implementation is inefficient with small sizes.

 Note that the *CachedEncodedTileProvider* tries to abstract multithreaded and context based execution via the *MapExecutionProvider* interface.